Home » Microsoft Enterprise Software Roadmap

 Cut and paste this letter if you need to justify Directions on Microsoft to your boss:

-I'd like to purchase a membership to the Directions on Microsoft research service.
-A membership will give us access to a trusted source of information about Microsoft's product strategies, technology roadmaps, licensing programs, and marketing activities.
+I'd like to purchase a membership to the Directions on Microsoft IT planning information service.
+A membership will give us access to a trusted source of information about Microsoft's enterprise products, roadmaps, licensing programs, and licensing policies.

-A membership is $1,645 and would give us one full year of the following:
+A 5-user departmental membership is $3,295 and would give our IT team one full year of the following:

 The Directions on Microsoft service will put reliable information about Microsoft technologies, product roadmaps, and licensing programs at my fingertips so I can focus my attention on strategic activities such as building business cases, architecting new solutions, budgeting purchases, and planning migrations.
 I believe a membership is well worth the investment.